-In 2022, EOG continued its diversified approach to marketing its wellhead crude oil and condensate production.
+In 2023, EOG continued its diversified approach to marketing its wellhead crude oil and condensate production.
 The majority of EOG's United States wellhead crude oil and condensate production was transported by pipeline to downstream markets with the remainder sold into local markets.
 Major U.S. sales areas accessed by EOG were at various locations along the U.S. Gulf Coast, including Houston and Corpus Christi, Texas; Cushing, Oklahoma; the Permian Basin and the Midwest.
-In 2022, EOG also sold crude oil at the Port of Corpus Christi for export to foreign destinations.
+In 2023, EOG also sold crude oil at the Port of Corpus Christi for export to foreign destinations.
 In each case, the price received was based on market prices at that specific sales point or based on the price index applicable for that location.
-In 2023, the pricing mechanism for such production is expected to remain the same.
-At December 31, 2022, EOG was committed to deliver to multiple parties fixed quantities of crude oil of 7 MMBbls in 2023, 7 MMBbls in 2024 and 1 MMBbls in 2025, all of which is expected to be sourced from future production of available reserves.
+In 2024, the pricing mechanism for such production is expected to remain the same.
+At December 31, 2023, EOG was committed to deliver to multiple parties fixed quantities of crude oil of 7 MMBbls in 2024 and 1 MMBbls in 2025, all of which is expected to be sourced from future production of available reserves.

-In 2022, EOG processed certain of its United States wellhead natural gas production, either at EOG-owned facilities or at third-party facilities, extracting NGLs.
+In 2023, EOG processed certain of its United States wellhead natural gas production, either at EOG-owned facilities or at third-party facilities, extracting NGLs.
 NGLs were sold at prevailing market prices, into either local markets or downstream locations.
 In certain instances, EOG exchanged its NGLs production for purity products received downstream, which were sold at prevailing market prices.
-In 2023, such pricing mechanisms are expected to remain the same.
-In 2022, EOG also sold purity products at the Houston Ship Channel for export to foreign destinations.
-In each case, the price received was based on market prices at that specific sales point or based on the price index applicable for that location.
-In 2023, the pricing mechanism for such production is expected to remain the same.
-At December 31, 2022, EOG was not committed to deliver fixed quantities of NGLs in 2023.
+In 2024, such pricing mechanisms are expected to remain the same.
+In 2023, EOG also sold purity products at the Houston Ship Channel.
+In each case, the price received was based on market prices for that location and purity product.
+In 2024, such pricing mechanism is expected to remain the same.
+At December 31, 2023, EOG was not committed to deliver fixed quantities of NGLs in 2024.

-In 2022, consistent with its diversified marketing strategy, the majority of EOG's United States wellhead natural gas production was transported by pipeline to various locations, including Katy, Texas; East Texas; the Agua Dulce Hub in South Texas; the Cheyenne Hub in Weld County, Colorado; Southern California; and Chicago, Illinois.
+In 2023, consistent with its diversified marketing strategy, the majority of EOG's United States wellhead natural gas production was transported by pipeline to various locations, including Katy, Texas; East Texas; the Agua Dulce Hub in South Texas; the Cheyenne Hub in Weld County, Colorado; and Chicago, Illinois.
 Remaining natural gas production was sold into local markets.
 In each case, pricing was based on the spot market price at the ultimate sales point.
-In 2023, the pricing mechanism for such production is expected to remain the same.
-Additionally, EOG sells natural gas to a liquefaction facility near Corpus Christi, Texas, and receives pricing based on the Platts Japan Korea Marker.
-At December 31, 2022, EOG was committed to deliver to multiple parties fixed quantities of natural gas of 347 Bcf in 2023, 321 Bcf in 2024, 277 Bcf in 2025, 297 Bcf in 2026, 293 Bcf in 2027 and 3,540 Bcf thereafter, all of which is expected to be sourced from future production of available reserves.
+In 2024, the pricing mechanism for such production is expected to remain the same.
+Additionally, EOG sells natural gas to a liquefaction facility near Corpus Christi, Texas, and receives pricing based on the Platts Japan Korea Marker; such pricing mechanism is expected to remain the same in 2024.
+At December 31, 2023, EOG was committed to deliver to multiple parties fixed quantities of natural gas of 371 Bcf in 2024, 282 Bcf in 2025, 297 Bcf in 2026, 293 Bcf in 2027, 263 Bcf in 2028 and 3,277 Bcf thereafter, all of which is expected to be sourced from future production of available reserves.

-In 2022, natural gas volumes from Trinidad were sold under a fixed price contract.
+In 2023, natural gas volumes from Trinidad were sold under a fixed price contract.
 In July 2022, EOG amended the natural gas sales contract with the National Gas Company of Trinidad and Tobago Limited and its subsidiary (NGC) to (i) extend the term to 2026 and (ii) effective September 1, 2020, provide for an increase in price realization if index prices for certain commodities exceed specified levels.
-The pricing mechanism for production in Trinidad is expected to remain the same in 2023.
+Additionally in 2023, EOG entered into a separate fixed price contract with NGC to cover the volumes associated with an exploratory well to be drilled in 2024.